 Most conventional and private lenders won’t lend to companies without financials and who have been open 2 years or more and have consistent cash flow.

 The most popular cash flow type of financing available today is merchant advances It is on offer at places like OnDeck And it requires one year in business and steady revenue for approval.

 Other alternative lenders known as asset-based or collateral-based require you have some type of collateral for approval.
 And almost all conventional loans require you have good personal credit, 2-3 years of financials, and collateral for approval.

 Business credit is the only type of credit and financing that’s available for small business owners that doesn’t require substantial cash flow, collateral, tax returns, or good credit for approval.

 Business credit doesn’t look at financials, or bank statements.
-A business even with no cash flow that’s just getting started can be approved for high limit cards, helping them grow their cash flow.
-And tax returns aren’t looked at either, so even if the business shows a loss they can still be approved.
+A business even with no cash flow that’s just getting started can get approval for high limit cards.
+So this helps them grow their cash flow.
+And tax returns aren’t looked at either, so even if the business shows a loss they can still get approval.

 This is also why SBA requires ALL business assets, and even personal assets, be used as collateral.
 Business credit is one of the only ways to get money without providing collateral to offset the risk.

 Check out this video that walks through a real customer success story of building business credit to know what’s possible for your business.